fiificode/famsec-insurance/README.md

 This is a landing page for an Insurance Company FamSec.
 This project was created using Nextjs and tailwindcss.
 It is responsive on all devices.

+Check out the live demo on : (https:famsec-insurance.vercel.app)